maxwolf621/SpringNote/reactive/webclient.md

 It provides an interface extremely similar to WebClient, but designed for convenient testing of server endpoints.

-We can set this up either by creating a WebTestClient that’s bound to a server and sending real requests over HTTP, or one that’s bound to a single Controller, RouterFunction or WebHandler, to run integration tests using mock request & response objects.
+We can set this up either by creating a `WebTestClient` that’s bound to a server and sending real requests over HTTP, or one that’s bound to a single `Controller`, `RouterFunction` or `WebHandler`, to run integration tests using mock request & response objects.

-That looks like this:
+Build `WebHandler`
 ```java
 // Connect to a real server over HTTP:
 WebTestClient client = WebTestClient